WRRC

 Corporate Social Responsibility

 CSR assistance transforms an NGO from an organization operating on passion to one that can sustainably invest, grow, and execute lasting societal change with professional effectiveness.
 Unlike individual donations or government grants, successful CSR partnerships often lead to multi-year commitments and assists NGO on various levels.
-This allows the NGO to plan long-term projects, retain skilled staff, and cover essentials towards organization's existence but are often difficult to fund otherwise.
+This allows the NGO to plan long-term projects, retain skilled staff, and cover essentials towards the organization's existence, but are often difficult to fund otherwise.

 WRRC has been supported by a few who has certainly amplified our mission.

-What entails for a CSR Support toward WRRC?
+What entails CSR support for WRRC?

 1. Bannerghatta Rehabilitation Centre (BRC) - dedicated to urban wildlife rescue, rehabilitation, and community coexistence (outreach and awareness).